coalaura/mksvc/README.md

 A hardened, opinionated Systemd service generator for modern Linux deployments.

 `mksvc` creates secure-by-default `.service` files that lock down the filesystem, network and kernel capabilities.
-It manages the full lifecycle of a service configuration: generating the unit file, creating a dedicated system user and generating a setup script, while intelligently preserving manual customizations on subsequent runs.
+It manages the full lifecycle of a service configuration: generating the unit file, creating a dedicated system user, configuring log rotation and generating a setup script; all while intelligently preserving manual customizations on subsequent runs.

 ## Installation